By GERRY BARKER

 Among his proudest achievements on the ice is leading Team Ohio, the Ohio high school all-stars, to the National championships and developing a high school coaching program that has produced over 350 college student athletes, four of which played in the National Hockey League.
 His formula was simple: "Mental toughness and mental discipline."
 Along with their athletic achievements, Dise wanted his players to be "great students and great citizens."

-While enjoying success as an athlete, his mother and father helped set the stage for his career in business by sending Dise to Culver Academies, a college prep school in Culver, Indiana.
+While enjoying success as an athlete, his mother and father helped set the stage for his career in business by sending Dise to Culver Summer Naval School, a military academy in Culver, Indiana.
 "It was a family tradition," Dise said.
-"All of us kids (his brother and sister) had to attend their summer program."
+"All of us kids (his brother, sister, cousins and uncles) had to attend their summer program."
 Dad knew what he was doing.
 Notable Culver alumni include actor Hal Holbrook, hockey players Gary and Ryan Suter, former New York Yankees owner George Steinbrenner and movie director Joshua Logan.

 Among other things, his time there "helped me learn to focus," said Dise.